Requirements and Vendor Responses

 The solution is to allow authorised users to export documents in file formats that can be read with MS Office suite applications such as MS Word and MS Excel, as well as other formats such as .csv and .pdf.

-Describe how any documents exported comply with WCAG 2.0 Level AA and are accessible using assistive technology.
+Describe how any exported documents are accessible at a level equivalent to WCAG 2.1 Level AA and can be accessed using assistive technology.

 Web applications often produce reports and documents.
 It is important that at least one form of exported document is accessible to users of assistive technologies.
 For example, if a an application produces financial reports using charts, the source data should be available as well, perhaps as a data table.